How to Rent Your House [The Definitive Step-by-Step Guide]

 Are you looking forward to phone calls at 3am, consistently late rent, drug dealing tenants, and costly evictions?

 No one wants to be a landlord with those problems.
 So why do so many landlords find themselves in this kind of trouble?

 The answer, I believe, is that most of these landlords never learned the correct way to rent out their houses from the beginning.
-Many look at the process of filling a vacancy like the “pregame”—but in reality, getting your house rented is the game.
+Many look at the process of filling a vacancy like the “pregame” show – but in reality, getting your house rented IS the game.
 If you learn how to rent your house intelligently from the beginning, you can avoid years of headache later.

-Whatever the reason you’ve decided to rent your house out is, the simple fact remains: You want to do it right.
+Whatever the reason is you’ve decided to rent your house out, the simple fact is: you want to do it right.

 - Perhaps you’ve tried selling but the market is too soft.

 - Perhaps you’ve been temporarily transferred out of the area for work.